Ernst Middendorp: FC Augsburg

+Kaizer Chiefs

 Middendorp returned to Africa to become head coach the South African Castle Premiership team Kaizer Chiefs from the beginning of the 2005–06 season up to 4 March 2007.
 His first match was a 1–0 win against Bush Bucks F.C.
 At the start of the 2006–07 season, Middendorp guided his team to the SAA Supa 8 trophy.
 The Kaizer Chiefs defeated Supersport United in the final.
 Middendorp's departure happened on 4 March 2007.
-His final match was a 2–1 loss to AmaZulu F.C.
+His final match was a 2–1 loss to AmaZulu.